jaime-gacitua/SueldosGovScrape/README.md

 3. Explore and publish relevant insights

 ## Second phase:
-1. Scrape the whole transparency site
+1. Create a data pipeline based on scraping the whole transparency site, with frequent refreshes
-2. Create a web service that allows sharing the clean, tabulated data for all to use
+2. Create a web service that allows sharing the clean, tabulated data for public use